-Existing Policy Proposed Policy TEMPORARY USE BY-LAWS Recommend: Revision to the Section This tool is utilized to allow land to be used for a purpose that is not in compliance with the Zoning By-law or the Official Plan.
-The By-law allows the use for a period of no more than 3 years and the By-Law must state the area affected and an expiry date. referred to in the Planning Act; Temporary Use Provisions are listed in Section 39 of the Planning Act, RSO 1990 .
-7.20.1 The temporary use of land, buildings or structures may be authorized by council by a by-law passed pursuant to Section 38 of the Planning Act, RSO 1990 , notwithstanding that such use is otherwise prohibited by the Zoning By- law and no amendment to this Official Plan will be required to permit such by- law to be passed.
-Such a by-law shall describe the area affected and set an expiry date for the by-law no more than 3 years after the passing thereof,
+TEMPORARY USE BY-LAWS

+This tool is utilized to allow land to be used for a purpose that is not in compliance with the Zoning By-law or the Official Plan.
+The By-law allows the use for a period of no more than 3 years and the By-Law must state the area affected and an expiry date.

+7.20.1 The temporary use of land, buildings or structures may be authorized by council by a by-law passed pursuant to Section 38 of the Planning Act, RSO 1990, notwithstanding that such use is otherwise prohibited by the Zoning By-law and no amendment to this Official Plan will be required to permit such bylaw to be passed.
+Such a by-law shall describe the area affected and set an expiry date for the by-law no more than 3 years after the passing thereof, except in the case of a by-law passed under the policies of Section 3.1.2.19 in which case the expiry date for the by-law shall be for no more than 10 years after the passing thereof.